 How do I make a CareShield Life claim?

 In the event of a severe disability, caregivers can make a CareShield Life claim for their loved ones.

-- Arrange for a disability assessment to be conducted by a MOH-accredited severe disability assessor.
+- Arrange for a disability assessment to be conducted by an MOH-accredited severe disability assessor, such as Homage.
 Do take note that there may be a fee for the assessment.*

 - Login to AIC’s eService portal (eFASS) with your SingPass.